 The percentage of these who are undiagnosed 0%

 The percentage of these caused by diabetes 0%

 Cause of death

 diabetes - fifth most common cause of death in the world.

 for type 1 diabetes

 for type 2 diabetes

 Find out more about diabetes in our articles

 Diabetes is a chronic disease in which insulin production and/or tissue sensitivity to insulin is impaired.
-As a result, circulating blood sugar (glucose) levels rise (i.e. hyperglycemia, an excess of sugar in the bloodstream).
+As a result, circulating blood sugar (glucose) levels rise (i.e. hyperglycaemia, an excess of sugar in the bloodstream).

 Normally, when we eat or drink, the carbohydrates in our diet are digested and broken down into small sugar molecules called glucose.
 Glucose is then absorbed into the bloodstream, so that it can supply energy to various tissues and organs throughout the body, especially the muscles, brain and liver cells.
-The amount of glucose produced from a particular food or drink depends on its glycemic index.
+The amount of glucose produced from a particular food or drink depends on its glycaemic index.
 Examples of food containing carbohydrates include starchy foods such as potatoes, bread, pasta, oats, fruits and vegetables.